Giovanni Tegano: Second 'Ndrangheta war

 The Tegano clan sided with the De Stefano clan in the Second 'Ndrangheta war, which raged from 1985 to 1991.
-The alliance was sealed by the marriage between Orazio De Stefano and Antonietta Benestare, a niece of Giovanni Tegano on 2 December 1985.
-The bloody six-year war between the Condello-Imerti clan and De Stefano allied with the Tegano clan caused 621 deaths.
+The alliance was sealed by the marriage between Orazio De Stefano and Antonietta Benestare, a niece of Giovanni Tegano, on 2 December 1985.
+The bloody six-year war between the Condello-Imerti clan and De Stefano, allied with the Tegano clan, caused 621 deaths.

 While the main leaders of the De Stefano clan were killed, it fell upon the Teganos to wage the war.
 The Teganos were the key negotiators for the 'pax mafiosa' in Reggio Calabria in the 1990s between the Tegano, De Stefano, Libri, and Latella clans on one side and the Imerti, Serraino, Condello and Rosmini clans on the other, in which they divided their spheres of influence in Reggio Calabria.
 He became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta, formed at the end of the war in September 1991 to avoid further internal conflicts.

 Fugitive, arrest and death

 He became a fugitive in 1993.
-His brother Pasquale Tegano, wanted since 1994, was arrested on 6 August 2004.
+His brother Pasquale Tegano, on the run since 1994, was arrested on 6 August 2004.
 At that time, differences between the Tegano clan and the De Stefanos emerged over the division of extortion rackets.
 The Teganos secured the neutrality of their old enemy Pasquale Condello.